Swiss Meringue (That’s Actually Stable & Doesn’t Weep!)

 If you’ve added gelatin, don’t refrigerate it until you’ve used it.
 Once you’ve used it in your dessert, refrigerate it to set it and it can stay refrigerated for days (or even frozen).

-That’s my spiel on Swiss meringue – I’ll be using this in sooo many new recipes year so make sure to you’re comfortable making it *wink-face*.
+That’s my spiel on Swiss meringue – I’ll be using this in sooo many new recipes this year so make sure you’re comfortable making it *wink-face*.
 If you have any questions, please comment down below – those will get answered much quicker than email or through social media.

-If you’ve tried this, I would very much appreciate a star rating or review as well.
+If you found this post helpful for making meringue, I would very much appreciate a 5-star rating or review as well.

 As always, have a blessed day and happy baking!